-Any guest or visitor of students or staff, including family members, must schedule an appointment with desired staff member and must have their temperature checked by the school nurse upon arrival.
-Guests and Visitors are expected to comply with all school rules and behavior expectations.
+Any guest or visitor of students or staff, including family members, must schedule an appointment with desired staff member and must have their temperature checked upon arrival.
+Guests and visitors are expected to comply with all school rules and behavior expectations.